Sergi095/VU-course-subjectivity-mining-Assignment-3/README.md

 # Notebooks

 The Jupyter Notebook named "experiments" contains the experiments described in the report.
 The Colab Notebook named "BERT_ROBERT_colab" has the experiments with these models.
+The way to properly run this notebook is by creating an evironment in Python=3.7 and installing all dependencies in requirenments.txt.